 The State of Scotland’s Soil Report, Scotland’s soils website and Scotland’s Soil Monitoring Action Plan were all developed as a result of the Framework.
 A Scottish Soil Framework Progress report, published in 2013, provides further information on the outputs of the Framework.

 Work continues to look at how and why our soils are changing and what impacts changes have on the wider environment, people and the economy.
-For example, the costs attributed to soil erosion in Scotland were estimated to be between £31 million and £50 million per year.
-Work is ongoing to determine the costs of other soil degradation processes.
+For example, in 2018, the costs attributed to soil erosion in Scotland were estimated to be between £31 million and £50 million per year.
+More recent research published in 2024 assessing the socio-economic impacts of soil degradation estimates the impact of compaction on crop yields and fuel use across Scotland is likely to cost between £25 million and £75 million per year.
+Soil compaction can also exacerbate erosion and increase the previous estimates of erosion costs.

 There is a rich history of soil surveying, mapping and internationally important research - which continues today - in institutes and universities in Scotland.
 Together these create the basis for the information contained in this website.